Seleuciana

-Seleuciana was an ancient city and bishopric in Algeria.
-It was a Catholic titular see.
+Seleuciana was an ancient city and bishopric in modern Algeria.
+It is now a Catholic titular see.
+As of 2026 the location has not been identified, but it was a dependency of Carthage.

 History

 Seleuciana was a city in the Roman province of Numidia.
-It was important enough to become a bishopric.
+It was important enough to become a bishopric, but is only mentioned twice, in 411 and 484.

+Bishop Proficius of Seleuciana is mentioned by Victor Vitensis as summoned to Huneric's conference of Carthage in 484.

 Titular see

 In 1964, the diocese was nominally restored as titular see of the lowest (episcopal) rank.

 It has had the following (non-consecutive) incumbents: